|Two barn owls in the rafters at the Mugg & Bean in Lower Sabie.|

-These past three months have required we make a number of difficult decisions.
-No doubt, everyday life, whether one travels or not, requires serious decision making from time to time.
+These past three months have required us to make several difficult decisions.
+Undoubtedly, everyday life, whether one travels or not, requires serious decision-making from time to time.

-Many decisions are insignificant in the long run, such as deciding what to cook for dinner and others, are life-changing.
-For us, the bigger decisions seem to be the easiest to make when it becomes a choice of choosing a,b, or c.
+Many decisions are insignificant in the long run, such as deciding what to cook for dinner and others life-changing.
+For us, the more significant choices seem to be the easiest to make when choosing a,b, or c.

-But, there are those falling somewhere in the middle that seems to be the most difficult to navigate when the outcome can manifest in several different ways.
+But, those falling somewhere in the middle seem to be the most difficult to navigate when the outcome can manifest in several different ways.
 When it comes to medical issues, at times, we find ourselves stymied.

 |Dinner in Kruger National Park when friends Lois and Tom visited when we’d gone on a nighttime game drive.|

-For me, not necessarily for everyone, heredity was responsible for clogging my arteries beginning 20 or 30 years ago during which time I always ate a very low-fat diet in an attempt to keep my weight under control.
+Not necessarily for everyone.
+Heredity was responsible for clogging my arteries beginning 20 or 30 years ago.
+During that time, I always ate a very low-fat diet to keep my weight under control.

-Most of the family members on my mother’s side of the family were grossly overweight and had type 2 diabetes both of which are significant risk factors for coronary artery disease.
+Most of the family members on my mother’s side were grossly overweight and had type 2 diabetes, both of which are significant risk factors for coronary artery disease.
 I saw their health fail as a child and decided in my teenage years I’d never become overweight and, I didn’t.

 |A cute bunny on the road in Kruger National Park.|

 On a low-fat diet, I was nearly starving myself for many years, always hungry.
-Now by consuming a low carb, higher fat, sugar-free diet, I’m seldom hungry and can easily control my weight and avoid diabetes.
+By consuming a low carb, higher fat, sugar-free diet, I’m seldom hungry and can easily control my weight and avoid diabetes.

 But, some family members are trying to convince me to eat a low-fat diet.
-If I do so, the pain in my spine will return since a low carb diet, for me, had greatly reduced inflammation and subsequently, chronic pain.
+If I do so, the pain in my spine will return since a low-carb diet, for me, had significantly reduced inflammation and, subsequently, chronic pain.
 If I do so, it could further damage my cardiovascular system.

-After considerable research lately and weighing the pros and cons, I unhesitatingly decided to stick with my current eating plan, one which the doctors condone is best for my long term health.
+After considerable research lately and weighing the pros and cons, I unhesitatingly decided to stick with my current eating plan, which the doctors condone is best for my long-term health.

 |The only squirrel we’ve seen in South Africa.|

 In the past 24 hours, another decision faced me.
-Although this may appear to be in the “little significance” category, it became a major decision for me.
 The doctor suggested I start walking to increase the blood flow to my legs and possibly reduce the healing time.
+Although this may appear in the “little significance” category, it became a significant decision.

-I totally agreed with this premise when logically it made all the sense in the world.
+I agreed with this premise when logically, it made all the sense in the world.
 So, yesterday, upon returning to the house, I started walking for five minutes once every two hours, setting the timer on my phone for both and walking and the waiting times.

 |A nyala, the first we spotted in Kruger.|

-After the second five minute walk, I noticed the wound was oozing through the bandage and also through the compression stocking.
-By the third five minute walk, it began bleeding and was exceedingly painful.
+After the second five-minute walk, I noticed the wound was oozing through the bandage and the compression stocking.
+By the third five-minute walk, it began bleeding and was exceedingly painful.

-A decision had to be made…do I continue walking or do I hold off and give the wound more time to heal?
-Walking is vital for my cardiovascular rehab but the wound needs to heal.
-It became a dilemma which I found comparable to my diet dilemma…ultimately, which is better for the long haul?
+A decision had to be made…do I continue walking, or do I hold off and give the wound more time to heal?
+Walking is vital for my cardiovascular rehab, but the wound needs to heal.
+It became a dilemma that I found comparable to my diet dilemma…ultimately, which is better for the long haul?

 |More nyala in Kruger.|

-For the remainder of the day, the pain was awful and my left foot started to swell, which rolled into the night and I only slept for a few hours.
-With that, another aspect entered the dilemma…lack of sleep is detrimental for both wound healing and cardiovascular health.
-Swelling is detrimental to healing.
+For the remainder of the day, the pain was awful, and my left foot started to swell, which rolled into the night, and I only slept for a few hours.
+Another aspect entered the dilemma…lack of sleep is detrimental for both wound healing and cardiovascular health.
+Swelling is harmful to recovery.

-This morning, we made the decision…no walking until it I can do so with less pain.
+This morning, we decided there would be no walking until it I can do so with less pain.
 Tomorrow morning we return to Doc Theo.
 We’ll discuss these concerns with him.
-Sure, I could have called him but it wasn’t necessary.
+Sure, I could have called him, but it wasn’t necessary.

-If I told him the pain was unbearable while walking, the foot has begun to swell and the wound was leaking into the compression stocking, he would have said, “Don’t walk for now.”
-Decision making is not always “rocket-science.”
+If I told him the pain was unbearable while walking, the foot had begun to swell, and the wound was leaking into the compression stocking, he would have said, “Don’t walk for now.”
+Decision-making is not always “rocket science.”